ruscalworld/storage4j/README.md

         @Property(column = "name")
         // Fields mustn't be static, but they can be final or not
         // You can use any type, some default types are supported out of box
-        // But you can also use your own types, but you should override toString() method,
+        // You can also use your own types, but you should override toString() method,
-        // so StorageLib can will be able them to database, and register converter using storage.registerConverter(...),
+        // so StorageLib will be able to save them to database, then register converter using storage.registerConverter(...),
         // so StorageLib will be able to get them from database private final String userName;